alantgeo/vicmap2osm/README.md

 Source addresses are omitted:

 1. where the address has neither a `addr:housenumber` nor `addr:housename`.
-Since these addresses have no identifying attribute beyond street, and there is often multiple of these along a street all with the same street/suburb/postcode, they are of little utility and therefore omitted.
+Since these addresses have no identifying attribute beyond street, and there are often multiple of these along a street all with the same street/suburb/postcode, they are of little utility and therefore omitted.

 2. where, if the address has a building unit type, the building unit type must match a whitelisted type.
 For example this includes unit and shop numbers but excludes things like car space numbers.